-DPAM uses ESG research from non-financial rating agencies to assess the severity of controversies to which companies are exposed and excludes companies involved in the most severe ESG controversies.
-DPAM also produces internal analyses of ESG controversies to which companies are exposed.
-DPAM reserves the right to exclude companies that it considers to be involved in sufficiently serious controversies.
-Best-inclass screening is carried out every six months.
-The calculation of the net positive contribution to the sustainable investment objectives is carried out on a regular basis.
-Scorecards are established for each issuer applying for the portfolio.
-They are updated on an annual basis or on an ad-hoc basis should an event require a revision of the issuer's scorecard.
-The calculation of the positive net contribution to the sustainable investment objectives is carried out on a regular basis.
+DPAM uses ESG research of non-financial rating agencies to assess the seriousness of the controversies to which companies are exposed and excludes companies involved in the most severe ESG controversies.
+DPAM also produces internal analyses of the ESG controversies to which companies are exposed.
+DPAM reserves the right to also exclude companies that it considers to be involved in sufficiently serious controversies.
+The bestin-class screening is carried out every six months.
+The calculation of the net positive contribution to the sustainable investment objectives is done on a regular basis.

-In the event of a deterioration in the ESG profile of a company leading to its downgrading to Global Standards status or the emergence of a controversy of maximum severity regarding the company, the manager will sell the relevant investment in the interests of the Sub-fund's shareholders within three months.
+In the event that a company's ESG profile deteriorates and it is downgraded to Global Standards non-compliant status or an extremely serious controversy regarding the company emerges, the Manager will sell the relevant investment in the interest of the Sub-fund's shareholders within three months.